dre1597/nestjs-studies/online-shop-backend/README.md

 - Using Prisma instead of Typeorm
 - Using Sqlite instead of Postgres

+The list of states and cities is from this [gist](https://gist.github.com/djalmaaraujo/3013866).

+---

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo-small.svg" width="200" alt="Nest Logo" /></a>